 Continuous Professional Development (CPD) is a verifiable activity that is accredited by a SAQA-registered professional body (statutory and non-statutory) who also allocates an hour value or a part thereof to the activity.
-CPD training is aimed at professionally registered individuals to ensure their registration remains active and their knowledge in their field up to date.
+CPD training is aimed at professionally registered individuals to ensure their registration remains active and their knowledge in their field up to date, and CPD points are typically awarded for completion of short courses.

-Short courses may be accredited by universities and target a diverse market, ranging from young professionals and postgraduate students to private and public service executives and working professionals.
+Short courses may be accredited by local and international universities and target a diverse market, ranging from young professionals and postgraduate students to private and public service executives and working professionals.
 Depending on the learning outcome and level of proficiency, learners can earn a certificate of attendance or competence, CPD recognition points or a degree or diploma qualification.
 Courses vary in length from a single day to over a year, and are delivered in a variety of modes, such as evening classes, seminars, single blocks of study or block-release sessions over a year.
 University short courses allow sector stakeholders to receive high level, recognised training to improve their speciality knowledge.